Data Science References

 • The most classical reference on statistical learning.

-• An Introduction to Statistical Learning Application in R (2nd ed.), G. James, D. Witten, T. Hastie & R. Tibshirani, Springer (2021) (++)
+• An Introduction to Statistical Learning with Applications in R (2nd ed.), G. James, D. Witten, T. Hastie & R. Tibshirani, Springer (2021) (++)

 Unsupervised Learning